-An infection won't impact your cycle on a hormonal level, but it can cause bleeding and make you think you're getting your period more frequently than normal.
-"Bacterial infections, pelvic inflammatory disease, and sexually transmitted infections can cause the inside of your uterus to become inflamed and bleed," Dr. Lara-Torre says.
+Can infection delay your period?
+While an infection won't impact your cycle on a hormonal level, it can cause bleeding and make you think you're getting your period more frequently than normal.
+"Bacterial infections, pelvic inflammatory disease, and sexually transmitted infections can cause the inside of your uterus to become inflamed and bleed," says Dr. Lara-Torre.
 "You'll still get your regular period, but you may bleed in between because of the infection."

 Antidepressants or Other Prescription Drugs

 Plus, the more your work schedule fluctuates, the more likely you are to experience problematic periods.
 One study found that women who worked rotating shifts were 23 percent more likely to have very short cycles (less than 21 days) or very long ones (40 days or more) than those who followed a more set schedule (even if they worked nights), the journal Epidemiology reports.
-One explanation is that shift work disrupts your body's circadian rhythm, which controls a variety of biological functions — including your menstrual cycle.
+One explanation for this cause of irregular periods is that shift work disrupts your body's circadian rhythm, which controls a variety of biological functions — including your menstrual cycle.

 Do you have long, unpredictable, or MIA periods?
 Polycystic ovary syndrome (PCOS) may be to blame.
 The condition affects as many as 10 percent of women of childbearing age.
 PCOS is a hormonal imbalance in which the ovaries produce too much testosterone, which blocks ovulation.
-"When you don't ovulate, you don't get the release of progesterone, which causes you to get your period," Dr. Minkin says.
+"When you don't ovulate, you don't get the release of progesterone, which causes you to get your period," says Dr. Minkin.
 PCOS is the most common cause of infertility in women.